South Dakota Advance Directive Form

 Signing Requirements

-State law requires that advance directives be signed by a notary or two adult witnesses.[1]
+State law requires that advance directives be notarized or signed by two adult witnesses.[1]

 Advance Directive (Preview)